Why It Pays to “Discover” Online Banking

 Internet Bank Rates

 At the time that I was first looking at online banking options, savings account interest rates were already 100 times better than most big institutions, with APYs north of 1%.
 As great as that sounds, these days those figures have more than doubled.
-In the case of my Discover Bank savings account, my current APY is 2% (accurate as of August 7, 2019) while other popular options such as Synchrony are up to 2.15%.
+In the case of my Discover Bank savings account, my current APY is 1.8% (accurate as of October 31, 2019) while other popular options such as Synchrony are slightly higher.

 Why I Went with Discover